ArpNetworking/metrics-aggregator-daemon/README.md

 tranformations is a list of TransformationSet objects.
 Each TransformationSet has an inject (Map\<String, DimensionInjection\>), remove (List\<String\>) and a findAndReplace (Map\<String, List\<String\>\>).

  A DimensionInjection is just a value and a boolean of whether or not to overwrite existing values.
+Of omitted, overwrite defaults to true.

  The keys in findAndReplace are regular expressions used to match metrics.
 If matched, the list of replacements is executed, allowing for a single input metric to be recorded multiple times with different names or dimensions.